Tag: Passive Physical Visualization

 Added by: Fanny Chevalier.
 Category: Passive physical visualization Tags: concrete scale, finances, LEGO, Monopoly, politics

 Added by: Pierre Dragicevic.
-Category: Passive physical visualization Tags: participatory, storytelling, walkable
+Category: Passive physical visualization Tags: 3d printing, data sculpture, temporal data

 2016 – Central Park NYC Temperatures